curi/websites/close-reading/atlas-shrugged-1.md

 > Eddie Willers shifted his glance down to the street, to a vegetable pushcart at the stoop of a brownstone house.
 He saw a pile of bright gold carrots and the fresh green of onions.
 He saw a clean white curtain blowing at an open window.
 He saw a bus turning a corner, expertly steered.
 He wondered why he felt reassured—and then, why he felt the sudden, inexplicable wish that these things were not left in the open, unprotected against the empty space above.

 Eddie doesn’t understand philosophy well enough.
 He knows that expert steering, bright carrots, fresh onions and clean curtains are good, but he doesn’t know why clearly enough.
-He’d have trouble putting it in worlds.
+He’d have trouble putting it in words.
 Most readers are like that, too.
 They know those things are good, but they don’t know enough about why.
 The reasons get into philosophy, and the book can help you learn them.

 The reason Eddie wants them protected is because he recognizes they’re in danger.
 He’s aware of grimy and cracked skyscrapers.
 Something’s wrong, and not everything in the world is clean or productive.
 However, Eddie doesn’t know the nature of the danger.
 The danger doesn’t come from the sky, and putting things indoors can’t protect them.
 The danger is bad philosophy, and it takes good philosophy to protect values like food.